RNBO

 Assigning Bela digital inputs to a parameter

 These work in exactly the same way: enter the indexes of the parameters you want to control in the vector parametersFromDigital.
-If you would like to skip an entry in the array, useful if you want to address digital in 7 for example without assigning the inputs beforehand, you can do so as follows.
+If you would like to skip an entry in the array you can do so as follows inserting kNoParam.
+This is useful if you want to address digital in 7 for example without assigning the inputs beforehand.

 static std::vector<unsigned int> parametersFromDigital = {